jtolio/lecat/README.md

 Unfortunately, this isn't HTTPS or SSL.
 It'd be nice to be able to run a small binary like socat that listens on 443, does SSL termination, and redirects the actual unencrypted traffic to localhost:8080.
+You can do this, too, with socat, but certs are just such a hassle.
+OR WERE!

 With the advent of [Let's Encrypt](https://letsencrypt.org/), having a small binary that actually does the entire process of making a key, getting a